Julien-R44/vite-plugin-validate-env/README.md

 interface ImportMetaEnv extends Env {
   // Now import.meta.env is totally type-safe and based on your `env.ts` schema definition
-  // Here you can always add custom things that are not in your schema ?
+  // Here you can also add custom variables that are not defined in your schema }
-}
 ```